-Accidents can result in serious injuries that sometimes may leave a permanent scar.
+Accidents can result in serious injuries that may sometimes leave a permanent scar.
 Sometimes, surgeries to repair injuries suffered in accidents may also leave a permanent scar.
-The resulting scar from a wound or surgical intervention can often be the most significant part of a Massachusetts personal injury case.
+The resulting scar from a wound or surgical intervention can often be the most significant part of Massachusetts personal injury cases.
 They certainly add value to a claim.

 At Mahaney & Pappas, LLP, we have represented numerous accident victims who were left with permanent scars caused by another person’s negligence.
 We often deal with situations where medical procedures may be necessary to remove or minimize a scar.
-Although these procedures or treatment may reduce the visibility of the scar, an accident victim may still received compensation for the resulting scar.
-Let’s take a look this situation in more detail, specifically in connection with a personal injury claim or case.
+Although these procedures or treatments may reduce the visibility of the scar, an accident victim may still receive compensation for the resulting scar.
+Let’s take a look at this situation in more detail, specifically in connection with a personal injury claim or case.

 Overview of Scars

 Scar formation is the inevitable consequence of a wound, either traumatic or surgical.
 When an accident damages the skin, scars are formed as our bodies naturally heal the damaged area.
 This healing process often leaves a permanent indication of the injury and change in the skin’s tissue.

 Permanent scars from surgical outcomes after an accident are also very common.
 After a surgical procedure, any hardware placed inside the body is essentially invisible.
 The resulting scar, however, is there for all to see.

 The appearance of the remaining scar is one of the most important criteria left after the event in a personal injury claim.